mikeperry-tor/acwiki/Survival-Guides/Snowflake-Bridge-Installation-Guide.md

 	}
 ```

 Install WireGuard, generate a keypair, and set up an interface.
-The server will be at 10.100.0.1, and the clients will be at 10.100.0.*X* for increasing values of *X*.
+The server will be at 10.100.0.1, and the clients will be at 10.100.0.<var>X</var> for increasing values of <var>X</var>.

 ```
 # apt install wireguard